securefederatedai/openfl/docs/source/openfl/components.rst

 The Director is a long-lived entity and is the central node of the federation.
 It accepts connections from:

     - Frontend clients (data scientists using :ref:`interactive_api`)
-    - Envoys, if their Shar Descriptors are complient to the same data interface
+    - Envoys, if their Shard Descriptors are complient to the same data interface

 The Director supports concurrent frontend connections.
 While the Director may take in several experiments, the experiments are executed in series.